 3. Child-friendly props

-The Spiegeltent had been transformed into a baby-friendly sensory zone with all kinds of objects on the dance floor, as well as dressing up areas, space for arts and crafts and even a chill-out area too.
+The Spiegeltent had been transformed into a baby-friendly sensory zone.
+It had all kinds of objects on the dance floor.
+There were dressing up areas, space for arts and crafts and even a chill-out area too.

-There were pieces of ribbon for the youngsters to swirl about and dance with, large bouncy balls to roll across the dance floor and a whole load of red and blue balloons and inflatables.
+There were pieces of ribbon for the youngsters to swirl about and dance with.
+There were also large bouncy balls to roll across the dance floor and a whole load of red and blue balloons and inflatables.

 Little ones were encouraged to explore their surroundings, while mums and dads got in on the action by donning some good old-fashioned 80s gear…including foam shoulder-pads.